JackFWard/An-introduction-to-data-science-in-R-for-geoscientists/README.md

 # "An introduction to data science in R for geoscientists"

 Welcome!
-This GitHub repository contains copies of the workshop data files and scripts.
+This GitHub repository contains copies of the workshop data file ("R_Workshop_Data.csv") and script ("R_Workshop_Code_2024.R").
 I have also included R and RStudio installation instructions below.
 Please contact me at jack.ward1@uqconnect.edu.au if you have any questions or comments.

 # R and RStudio installation instructions